DN6003 - Exhibition Practice (2018/19)

 • subject-specific curatorial strategies

-• exhibition and competition concept development
+• exhibition concept development

 • public exhibition management, costing, planning and fundraising